Larry wrote asking for help with an Italian song his grandma used to sing. Here’s his email…

 Tupa, tupa, qui a lodare……… sono Marta e Maria

 Knock, knock, we’ve come to praise……… it is Martha and Mary

 Tupa, tupa, qui a lodare……… e’ Elisabetta, la cugina

 Knock, knock, I’ve come to praise………it’s cousin Elizabeth

 If anyone can help Larry with his Nonna’s song, please comment below.

 Thanks in advance!

-This artilce was posted on Monday, April 25th, 2011 at 4:15 pm and is filed under Children's Songs, Countries & Cultures, Easter, Holidays Around the World, Italian, Italian Children's Songs, Italian Cuisine, Italian Nursery Rhymes, Italy, Languages, Mama Lisa, Questions, Readers Questions, USA.
+This article was posted on Monday, April 25th, 2011 at 4:15 pm and is filed under Children's Songs, Countries & Cultures, Easter, Holidays Around the World, Italian, Italian Children's Songs, Italian Cuisine, Italian Nursery Rhymes, Italy, Languages, Mama Lisa, Questions, Readers Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.